'Shameful' PC who recorded himself sexually assaulting girl, 13, gets 6 years

-PC Luke Horner, 24, has been sentenced to prison for having sex with a teenage girl he met online.
+PC Luke Horner, 24, has been sentenced to prison for filming himself committing a child sex offence with a teenage girl he met online.

 and live on Freeview channel 276